Little Miss Drama Tour

-The Little Miss Drama Tour is an upcoming concert tour by American rapper Cardi B, in support of her second studio album, Am I the Drama?
+The Little Miss Drama Tour was a concert tour by the American rapper Cardi B, in support of her second studio album, Am I the Drama?
 (2025).
-It consists of 35 shows and is scheduled to commence on February 11, 2026, in Palm Desert, California, and end on April 18 in Atlanta, Georgia.
+The tour commenced on February 11, 2026, in Palm Desert, California, and concluded on April 18 of the same year in Atlanta, Georgia, consisting of 35 concerts.
+It sold 453,000 tickets and grossed $70 million across 35 dates.

 Background

-On June 22, 2025, Cardi B announced that her second studio album, Am I the Drama?, will be released on September 19.
-As part of her pre-release rollout, she co-hosted the September 16 episode of the talk show Today with Jenna & Friends, in which she revealed that she will go on tour across 30 cities in the US and Canada in promotion of the album.
-The artist presale for the Little Miss Drama Tour began on September 23.
+On June 22, 2025, Cardi B announced that her second studio album, Am I the Drama?, would be released on September 19.
+As part of her pre-release rollout, she co-hosted the September 16 episode of Today with Jenna & Friends, in which she revealed that she would go on tour across 30 cities in the US and Canada in promotion of the album.